The Obscure: Critical reception

+Forbes writer Kaila Yu says "This cult-favorite drinking experience in the Arts District offers a mystical, two-hour guided cocktail tasting built around experimental spirits, storytelling and dark magic vibes.
+Obscure Distillery’s candlelit, bayou-inspired space features waterfalls, live painting from local artists and a multisensory escape.
+Distiller Théron Regnier and beverage director Hope Ewing lead guests through cocktails made with experimental spirits, while a host shares tales, legends and histories behind the ingredients and flavors."

+The Los Angeles Times writes "This guided experience in the Arts District embraces a mystical atmosphere year-round with a candlelit, spirit-fueled setting.
+Each ticket affords you six drinks, including three house distillates and three original cocktails, with live art and storytelling throughout.
+Taste the original menu by selecting Season 1 when purchasing tickets, or try Season 2 with six new pours and a fresh story, or Season 3, a just-released continuation of the lore with new surprises.
+All-black attire is encouraged and each session lasts two hours."

 The Miami Herald said, "Part of the allure of The Obscure is the mystery.
 I won’t give too much away, but I can tell you that you’re required to dress in all black and be sure to arrive on time."

 Pacific Legal Foundation wrote, "The Obscure’s tasting room feels more like the set of a theatrical production.
 Candlelight illuminates the way through dark, cavernous ruins lined with lava walls and waterfalls.
 When visitors enter, they are handed a tarot card and led to their seat, where their two-hour cocktail adventure begins."

 USC Annenberg Media reported, "A night at The Obscure is one of those unique experiences that could only exist in a city as hungry for entertainment as Los Angeles.